nellymak1/Mammalian_IFITM_splicing_analysis/README.md

 Parts 3-4 are written in R (version 4.2.3) for the specific analysis of mammalian IFITM genes, with data acquired from the first two steps.

-## Part 1: tBLASTn search
+## Part 1: tBLASTn search :mag:
 - Use the `IFITM_tBLASTn` folder
 - Follow `install-packages.sh` to download dependencies and setup your local environment (bash)
 - Run the interactive script `tblastn.sh`

-## Part 2: Gene transcript information retrieval
+## Part 2: Gene transcript information retrieval :dna:
 - Use the `Retrieve_gene_information` folder
 - Follow `install-packages.sh` to download dependencies and setup your local environment (bash)
 - Run the interactive script `datasets_get_reports.sh`

-## Part 3: Alternative splicing analysis
+## Part 3: Alternative splicing analysis :scissors:
 - Use the `Splicing_analysis` folder
 - Run `install-packages.R` to install required packages
 - Run `IFITM_blast_report_analysis.R`